 Lea in 2015

 Are you seeing what I'm seeing?
-It sure does seem like Lea got herself a new nose, perhaps sometime after Glee finished filming.
+It sure does seem like Lea got herself a new nose, perhaps sometime after Glee finished filming and before her debut in Scream Queens.
 Her cheeks also look really sculpted, but that could be normal fat loss—she was 29 at this time.
 Hair-wise, we've still got the bangs but she's letting the highlights grow out.

 It's funny, this barely looks like the same Lea Michele from just a few years ago!
 Either way, I love the playfulness of fuchsia lipstick and textured waves (with bangs pushed to one side).